-Living-Donor Liver Transplant Process Information
+Living-Donor Liver Transplant Information and Process

 When you come to UPMC as a potential liver donor, our team of transplant experts will make sure that organ donation poses the least possible risk to you and the transplant recipient.